Southern Cross

 About the Book

 This work employs a balanced perspective to shed new light on Polk’s military leadership and reveal unexpected truths that explain his conflict with General Braxton Bragg.
-A seemingly insignificant piece of correspondence, along with an exploration of both men’s writings, coalesce into a novel understanding of the root cause of the command dysfunction and chronic failures of the Army of Tennessee.
+A seemingly insignificant piece of correspondence, along with an exploration of both men’s writings, coalesce into an understanding of the root cause of the command dysfunction and chronic failures of the Army of Tennessee.

 About the Author(s)